mgechev/angularjs-in-patterns/README.md

 In the example above the tag `<alert-button></alert-button>` will be replaced button element.
 When the user clicks on the button the string `42` will be alerted.

-Since the intent of this papre is not to explain the complete API of AngularJS, we will stop with the directives here.
+Since the intent of this paper is not to explain the complete API of AngularJS, we will stop with the directives here.